Valks-Minecraft-Plugins/ValksMinecraftHelper/README.md

+## Notice: I'm going to try making this from scratch in Godot in a different repo.
+I want to keep this repo up because it's the first Windows App form I ever made.

 # Valks Minecraft Helper
 Simplifies the tedious process of adding required dependency mods back to the mods folder when debugging faulty Minecraft mods.